-Although the aim of some activities is to raise funds to pay for future events, they also do their part for charity.
-The lake foreshore and public open space areas within the Champion Lakes estate are perfect for the CLRA to host their events with BBQ facilities, shade and seating available.
+Although the aim of some activities is to raise funds to pay for future events for residents, they also do their part for charity.
+The lake foreshore and public open space areas within the Champion Lakes estate are perfect for the Residents Association to host their events with BBQ facilities, shade and seating available.

-Cathy and Geoff Wolfenden Champion Lakes resident Cathy Wolfenden purchased her home with husband Geoff in December 2012.
-She manages the Champion Lakes Residents Association’s (CLRA) Facebook page, the membership database and email group, while Geoff is the Treasurer and coordinates the Neighbourhood Watch.
+Cathy Wolfenden purchased her home with husband Geoff in December 2012.
+She manages the Residents Association’s Facebook page while Geoff is the Treasurer and coordinates the Neighbourhood Watch Commitee.

 “We were keen to become a real part of this community from the time we first moved into Champion Lakes.
 Being on the Residents Association has given us the opportunity to do this,” Cathy said.

 “I love our community here, and also the semi-rural feel to the place.
 It is great to be able to take our grandchildren to play in the nature area or ride their scooters near the lake,” Cathy said.

 “We had been renting and were looking to buy before we bought one of the townhouses at the estate - the whole area just had such a nice feel to it, and the community events have given us an opportunity to get to know our neighbours better.”

 Residents Association member Ajith Rajagopal said he was proud to call Champion Lakes home.

 He said he and his wife were driving along Tonkin Highway, and noticed people watching boat racing on the lake.

 “We drove in to get a better look and instantly fell in love with the estate because of the lake and the design of the houses,” Mr Rajagopal said.